-- 1 Long press the preprogrammed Scan side button. - 2 (or) to the member you want to edit. - 3 Perform one of the following actions: - Press the Select button once to add the currently displayed channel to the scan list. - Press the Select button one or more times to change the scan list status icon of the currently displayed channel. - 4 Perform one of the following actions:

-- • • to select more list members whose scan status you want to change. - Use the Mode Knob to select another scan list member. - 5 Press at to exit scan list programming and return to the Home screen.
+- 1 Long press the preprogrammed Scan side button. - 3 Perform one of the following actions: - Press the Select button once to add the currently displayed channel to the scan list. - Press the Select button one or more times to change the scan list status icon of the currently displayed channel. - 4 Perform one of the following actions: - or to select more list members whose scan status you want to change. - Use the MFK to select another scan list member. - 5 Press to exit scan list programming and return to the Home screen.